 As a final note on our first performance graph, we would like to address the fact that LLADD's hashtable curve is non-linear.
 LLADD currently uses a fixed-size in-memory hashtable implementation in many areas, and it is possible that we exceeded the fixed-size of this hashtable on the larger test sets.
-Also, LLADD's buffer manager is currently fixed size.
-Regardless of the cause of this non-linearity, we do not believe that it is fundamental to our implementation.
+Also, LLADD's bu er manager is currently fixed size.
+Regardless of the cause of this nonlinearity, we do not believe that it is fundamental to our implementation.

 The multithreaded test run in the first figure shows that the library is capable of handling a large number of threads.
 The performance degradation associated with running 200 concurrent threads was negligible.
-Figure TODO expands upon this point by plotting the time taken for various numbers of threads to perform a total of 500,000 (TODO-CHECK) read operations.
-The performance of LLADD in this figure is essentially flat, showing only a negligable slowdown up to 250 threads.
-(Our test system prevented us from spawning more than 250 simultaneous threads, and we suspect that the "true" limit of LLADD's scalability is must higher than 250 threads.
-This test was performed on a uni-processor machine, so we did not expect to see a significant speedup when we moved from a single thread to mul-
+Figure 6 expands upon this point by plotting the time taken for various numbers of threads to perform a total of 500,000 read operations.
+The